mroberts1/BOOTSTRA.386/manual/index.md

 She reels back as a breeze sweeps through the room "The room is changing.
 My baby, off to college?"

-Gilda whispers to me "She doesn't have children?" and I respond "No. I don't think she's even married yet"
+Kat whispers to me "She doesn't have children?" and I respond "No. I don't think she's even married yet"

 Ms. Jones goes on, "LCD panels, portables the size of a binder ... my work ... today, these days, my work is not about maintaining focus, it's about managing distractions.
 I look at my screen, then look again, too much.
 It's too much, I'm hating it.
 I drown in ... faxes and ... conversations from friends and solicitors.
 My computer has applications segmented in rectangles splitting a focus I must maintain and all I feel is noise; a constant churn of nagging static trying to find the signal of my North Star.